txt/mase/src/abstract.md

 ### Values

-Co-erce row values to floats, ints or strings.
+Coerce row values to floats, ints or strings.
 Jump over any cols we are ignoring

 ````python